E-Code-AI/e-code/replit.md

 # E-Code Platform

 ## Overview
-The E-Code Platform is an AI-powered development platform designed to streamline software creation.
-It offers automated deployment, real-time collaboration, and a comprehensive suite of tools for the entire software development lifecycle.
+The E-Code Platform is an AI-powered development platform designed to streamline software creation, offering automated deployment, real-time collaboration, and a comprehensive suite of tools.
+Its core purpose is to facilitate rapid software development with enterprise-grade infrastructure and advanced AI capabilities, targeting enterprise software development and aiming for a significant market presence.
 The platform emphasizes performance, security, and scalability, leveraging AI assistance and a robust architecture optimized for Replit Reserved VM deployment.
-Its core purpose is to facilitate rapid software development with enterprise-grade infrastructure and advanced AI capabilities, targeting enterprise software development and aiming for a significant market presence.

 ## User Preferences
 - **Code Style**: Use TypeScript with strict typing